ncatlab/nlab-content/pages/16403.md

 This demonstrates the above square.

 Finally to check its [[derived natural transformation]] $Ho(id)$ is
-invertible: By Prop. \ref{DerivedNaturalTransformationUpToIsos} this is equivalent, in the present situation, to the condition that for each [[simplical presheaf]] $\mathbf{X}$ that is both fibrant and cofibrant, the composite
+invertible: By Prop. \ref{DerivedNaturalTransformationUpToIsos} this is equivalent, in the present situation, to the condition that for each [[simplicial presheaf]] $\mathbf{X}$ that is both fibrant and cofibrant, the composite

 $$
   R^\ast Q \mathbf{X}